nicohuttmann/embl-bioinfo-pRoteomics/docs/02-group_project.md

 All other functions to read files begin with `read.` or `read_`.
 Type them in and press Tab.

 Another file format I would like to introduce you to is .parquet, from [Apache Arrow](https://arrow.apache.org/) with the accompanying [Arrow R Package](https://arrow.apache.org/docs/r/).
+This one is not compatible with `vroom` and needs its own function.

 ```r